dariant/ArcBiFaceGAN/README.md

 This repository follows the [Nvidia Source Code License](https://nvlabs.github.io/stylegan2-ada-pytorch/license.html).

-Additional details and instructions for running ArcBiFaceGAN will be provided in the coming days.

 # Requirements and Setup:

 * Linux and Windows are supported, but we recommend Linux for performance and compatibility reasons.